 Grazing Management coaching and mentoring (see below)

-The Rural Woman, delivering of training & coaching & facilitator for the seed scheme.
+The Rural Woman, delivering of training & coaching & facilitator for the seed scheme; Platefull - a regenerative agriculture program for women growing food and fibre on any scale.

 Various community, landcare and government agencies for delivery of workshops on farm business management, natural disaster recovery and regenerative agriculture